 In this first section, you'll see the following metrics:

-- Mission usability score: Evaluates that specific mission by calculating bounce rate, misclick rate, and average duration
+- Mission usability score: Evaluates that specific mission by calculating exit rate, misclick rate, and average duration

 - Total testers: Number of testers who completed the mission

-- Misclick rate: Percentage of clicks outside a clickable area
+- Misclick rate: Percentage of clicks outside a clickable area.
+In a live product, a misclick would have taken the user to an “incorrect” page.

 - Average duration: Average time each user took to complete the mission